winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 };
 ```

-> Note: It is possible to define inflight classes which only contain inflight methods and properties.
-Inflight classes are safe to create in inflight scopes.

 For an inflight function to actually get executed, it must be provided to an API that expects inflight code.
 For example:

 ```js playground